gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/19_prediction_replay_and_dynamic_memory_note.md

 This note clarifies what prediction means inside T-Protocol, especially at the level of TU+.

-Its purpose is to prevent confusion between TU+ prediction and more familiar forms of prediction such as:
+Its purpose is to prevent confusion between TU+ continuation sensing and more familiar forms of prediction such as:

 - ordinary next-token continuation
 - symbolic forecasting